Building a Workflow(s) for a Listing

 📋 Example Tasks:

-💡 If your seller accepts an offer, you have two options depending on how your transaction types are set up:
+💡 If your seller accepts an offer, you have two options depending on your transaction types:

-• Same Type: Add a Pending Seller workflow as an additional workflow using "Add" → "Workflow"
+- Same Type: Add a Pending Seller workflow using Add → Workflow.

 - Different Type: Create a new Transaction for the Pending Seller.
-This also allows you to come back to your Listing Workflow should the pending deal fall through.
+This also lets you return to your Listing Workflow if the deal falls through.

 🪄 Why This Approach Works